-- Keep the genital area clean.
-Use plain unscented soap. - Take showers rather than tub baths. - Wear cotton underpants or pantyhose with a cotton crotch. - Don't sit around in wet clothing, especially a wet bathing suit. - Avoid douches, vaginal deodorants, bubble baths and dyed or perfumed toilet paper. - Limit your intake of sweets and alcohol. - After urination or bowel movements, cleanse by wiping or washing from front to back (vagina to anus). - Lose weight if you are obese.

-- If you have diabetes, adhere strictly to your treatment program. - Avoid antibiotics unless prescribed by the doctor.
+- Keep genital area clean.
+Use plain unscented soap. - Take showers rather than tub baths. - Wear cotton underpants or pantyhose with a cotton crotch. - · Don't sit around in wet clothing. - Avoid douches, vaginal deodorants and bubble baths. - Limit your intake of sweets and alcohol. - After urination or bowel movements, cleanse by wiping or washing from front to back (vagina to anus). - Lose weight if you are obese. - If you have diabetes, adhere to your treatment program.